How do I detect and release locks in Amazon Redshift?

 - ShareRowExclusiveLock: Acquired during COPY, INSERT, UPDATE, or DELETE operations.
 ShareRowExclusiveLock blocks AccessExclusiveLock and other ShareRowExclusiveLock attempts, but doesn't block AccessShareLock attempts.

 To solve a locking problem, identify the session (PID) that is holding the lock and then terminate the session.
-If the session doesn't terminate, a restart of the cluster might be required.
+If the session doesn't terminate, reboot your cluster.

 Run a query to identify sessions that are holding locks:

 select a.txn_owner, a.txn_db, a.xid, a.pid, a.txn_start, a.lock_mode, a.relation as table_id,nvl(trim(c."name"),d.relname) as tablename, a.granted,b.pid as blocking_pid ,datediff(s,a.txn_start,getdate())/86400||' days '||datediff(s,a.txn_start,getdate())%86400/3600||' hrs '||datediff(s,a.txn_start,getdate())%3600/60||' mins '||datediff(s,a.txn_start,getdate())%60||' secs' as txn_duration from svv_transactions a left join (select pid,relation,granted from pg_locks group by 1,2,3) b on a.relation=b.relation and a.granted='f' and b.granted='t' left join (select * from stv_tbl_perm where slice=0) c on a.relation=c.id left join pg_class d on a.relation=d.oid where a.relation is not null;